IRazor-IQ/IRazor-ai/README.md

 # Runtime Evolution

-IRazor originally began as an experimental orchestration layer built around the `big-pickle` runtime available through OpenCode/Zen.
+IRazor originally began as an experimental orchestration layer built around the `big-pickle` runtime available through OpenCode/Zen.api
+Saving time :3

 Through iterative runtime refinement prompt compression execution restructuring and multi-component orchestration the system evolved into a heavily modified runtime internally referred to as:

 ## IQD1R

 IQD1R is **not** a standalone AI model or foundation LLM.

+its not like deep seek or cluade Or any model the model make to Safe use + hard work in projects Without limits or vip or 200$ 😂

 Instead it is an advanced runtime and orchestration configuration built on top of an underlying base model featuring: